threatreel/ThreatReel/README.md

 ![Official Site of the ThreatReel Podcast](./assets/images/tr_logo_cropped.png)<br>

 Threats abound everywhere across the cybersecurity landscape!
 The ThreatReel Podcast digs deep into the threats impacting enterprise environments and home networks.
-Join us as we discuss the latest information security news around threats including the actors, the hunting, the intelligence, the modeling, and more!
+Join us as we discuss the latest information security news around threats including the actors, the hunting, the intelligence, the modeling, and more...
 ThreatReel was named a ["Must-Listen Top Cybersecurity Podcast"](https://bishopfox.com/blog/must-listen-top-cybersecurity-podcasts) in 2024!<br><br>

 ![All ThreatReel Episodes Available on YouTube](./assets/images/youtube_logo.png)<br>
 [ThreatReel Episodes](https://youtube.com/@threatreel)<br><br>